-- A lack of sponsorship and role models for women in mining: About 84% of women surveyed identified the tendency of women to undervalue or under promote themselves as a barrier to progression and 60% identified a lack of sponsorship.
+- A lack of sponsorship and role models for women in mining, with about 84% of women surveyed identifying the tendency of women to undervalue or under promote themselves as a barrier to progression and 60% identifying a lack of sponsorship.

 Advancing women into leadership: our guiding principles

 Achieving greater gender diversity can seem like a vast, insurmountable challenge.
 Through interviews with leading global mining companies, EY and WIM (UK) have identified seven guiding principles to advance women into leadership across the sector:

 - Encourage talent at all career stages